Cornerstone is our day centre in Manchester which supports people experiencing homelessness or at risk of becoming homeless.

 Our services support people in many ways, whether by providing a hot, free meal to those who need it, supplying food packages or goods from our community pantries, or help building the skills to support budgeting, finance, benefits, mental and physical health, and a range of other areas.

-of individuals and families from across Greater Manchester and Lancashire access our services every year.
+of individuals and families from across Greater Manchester and Lancashire access our services for food support every year.

 of food was produced in our community allotment last year and shared as part of our Lalley food pantry service in North Manchester.